EnesBaserr/CLI-Implementation/README.md

 mentioned above.

-     Also, it is important to mention that Token struct can be used in
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also, it is important to mention that Token struct can be used in

 implementation and it can have char value and Token type like